djmattyg007/hr-zig/README.txt

 To build just the binary, use the following command:

-zig build-exe src/hr.zig --library c -O ReleaseSmall --strip --single-threaded
+zig build-exe src/hr.zig --library c -O ReleaseSmall -fstrip -fsingle-threaded

 This will create a binary named 'hr' in the current working directory.